KGM Torres new car review

 Background

-KGM Motors, you'd be forgiven for not knowing, is the new name for the Korean marque that used to be called SsangYong.
-So it's not quite a new brand, but it does need a new product line-up, which starts with this car, the KGM Torres.
+KGM Motors, you'd be forgiven for not knowing, is the name for the Korean marque that used to be called SsangYong.
+So it's not quite a new brand, but it does need a new product line-up, which started in 2024 with this car, the KGM Torres.

 KGM does sell other models here, but they're all simply re-badged versions of previous SsangYongs.
-The Torres, in contrast, is all-new, the first a fresh raft of designs we'll see from the brand using a lot of borrowed technology from Chinese maker BYD.
+The Torres, in contrast, was launched in 2024 as an all-new product, the first a fresh raft of designs we'll see from the brand using a lot of borrowed technology from Chinese maker BYD.
 This new product offensive was a condition of SsangYong's buy-out by huge South Korean chemical and steel company the KG group in 2022.
 The Torres represents the first fruits of the subsequent re-launched brand's rejuvenated 'new era of innovation' approach and is apparently named after the Torres del Paine National Park in Chile.

 + More